Skip to main content

 Aloe vera

 Prized for its anti-inflammatory properties, aloe vera is an incredibly versatile plant that can be used for everything from treating skin scrapes to cleaning toxins in the air.
 Keep it in the kitchen or bathroom, where most toxins are.
-This spiky succulent appreciates bright light and weekly waterings.
+This spiky succulent is easy to grow, and it appreciates bright light and weekly waterings.
 When you take cuttings, remove one leaf at a time to keep your plant looking lush and healthy.

 English ivy

-While you certainly don’t want to consume it, English ivy has been shown to reduce levels of mold and fecal matter in addition to purifying the air — and clean air can help reduce anxiety!
+While you certainly don’t want to consume it, English ivy has a reputation for purifying the air — and clean air can help reduce anxiety!
 It’s a relatively easy plant to maintain, consisting of thick, lobed, glossy leaves that climb and trail for a gorgeous rustic look.
 Ivy thrives on bright light as well as slightly dry soil.
 As long as you have sufficient light, English ivy should be a prolific grower for you!

 Lavender

 Lavender is calming to look at and smell, so it’s no wonder it’s in so many stress relief products.
 It contains an alcohol called linalool, which gives it its anti-depressant, muscle relaxing, mood lifting, and antioxidant properties.
+While some claim that these properties may be the result of the placebo effect, there’s no denying that the pleasant scent of lavender is soothing.
 This shrubby perennial is also easy to grow, whether you keep it in a container or incorporate it into your garden landscape.
 It tolerates drought well and will yield vibrant blooms when you regularly feed it.

 Areca palm

 In addition to its foliage giving any space a tropical vibe, the areca palm is a natural air purifier.
-Plus, if you have pets, the areca palm is completely non-toxic, so you won’t have to worry about your dog or cat nibbling on its leaves.
+Plus, if you have pets, the areca palm is completely nontoxic, so you won’t have to worry about your dog or cat nibbling on its leaves.
+Areca palm care is simple and beginner friendly.
 As long as you give it bright indirect light and keep its soil moderately moist, the areca palm should continue to thrive under your care!

 Peppermint